 Dr. Alexis Grosofosky conducted experimentation to check the authenticity of coffee beans as a palate cleanser.
 They performed the experiment on college students with four different commercial perfumes.
 Each participant first sniffed three of the four perfumes, and they rated them for their intensity and pleasantness.

 Then the participants were given coffee beans, lemon slices, and just plain air to sniff as a palate cleanser.
-After that, the participants were given all four perfumes, and they were asked to identify the new one.
+After that, the participants were given all four perfumes, and they were asked to identify the new ones.

 And the results were quite surprising, most of the students pointed out the correct perfume after sniffing lemon slices, and the results after sniffing coffee beans were only 60% a little more than plain air.